 Lt Quirk confronts his own mortality following being outrun by a murder suspect and receiving death threats.
 While Quirk recovers from a heart attack and contemplates retiring, Spenser and Hawk track...

 When Spenser is protecting someone, he gets shot.
 He then learns that there a chance that he might lose the use of his injured arm.
 So he has therapy while waiting for the surgery that could fix it. ...

 Mystery/suspense series based on Robert Parker's "Spenser" novels.
 Spenser, a private investigator living in Boston, gets involved in a new murder mystery each episode.
 Using his years of experience, his natural talents for observation and reasoning, and the occasional bit of help from his friend Hawk, Spenser never fails to crack the case.Written by

 Jean-Marc Rocher <email@example.com>

-The "set" of the dark country/western bar was actually the main bar area of The Channel, the largest (at the time) nightclub in Boston.
-The lights were kept dim so as to help hide the club's stage and massive PA system.
+The dark country and western bar was the main bar area of The Channel, the largest nightclub in Boston at the time.
+The lights were kept dim to help hide the club's stage and massive P.A. system.
 See more »

 Was this review helpful to you?